-Despite League’s 148 unique champions, 22 different objectives on the map for either team to secure, and infinite number of viable strategies employable in a given match, the goal of the game is simple: Destroy enough enemy towers to break into their base and destroy their Nexus.
+Despite League’s 148 champions, 22 objectives and an infinite number of viable strategies, the goal of the game is simple.
+Destroy enough enemy towers to break into their base and destroy their Nexus.

 In this beginner’s guide, we will give you the tools to feel confident trying out “that game Teamfight Tactics is based on” for the first time without all the headache.

 Before you load in, you’ll be asked to choose one of 148 different champions to enter the game with.
-Each champion has its own unique passive and set of four abilities.
+Each champion has their own unique passive and set of four abilities.
 All champions typically slot within a certain role: top lane, jungle, mid lane, bot lane/marksman, and support.
-You won’t start out with every champ unlocked right away, but don’t worry, there’s a new rotation of 10 free champions every week for you to try out until you’ve saved up enough Blue Essence to buy your favorites.
+You won’t start out with every champ unlocked right away, but don’t worry.
+There’s a new rotation of 10 free champions every week for you to try out until you’ve saved up enough Blue Essence to buy your favorites.

-Based on what certain champions are able to offer, such as reliable tankiness and crowd control or high DPS, you can form a team composition to fit whichever style of play you like best.
-Most champions either deal physical damage (AD), magic damage (AP), or some combination of the two, so having a decent amount of variation in damage types is a good thing to consider when coordinating with your team.
+Based on which champions are available you can form a team composition to fit whichever style of play you prefer.
+Most champions either deal physical damage (AD), magic damage (AP), or some combination of the two.
+Having a decent amount of variation in damage types is a good thing to consider when coordinating with your team.

 When picking a champion, you’re given the option to choose a set of runes and summoner spells to give you some strategic flexibility in-game.
 Runes are sort of like skill trees in a standard RPG.

 You opt into different major and minor traits that give you special stat bonuses or quirky gimmicks to help you get a slight edge over your opponent.
-Summoner spells are special tools with long cooldowns that allow you to manipulate your champion in a way that you otherwise wouldn’t be able to with abilities alone (i.e. teleporting somewhere on the other side of the map).
+Summoner spells are special tools with long cooldowns.
+These spells allow you to manipulate your champion in a way that you otherwise wouldn’t be able to with abilities.

 After loading into a game, your champion will prepare to do battle on Summoner’s Rift – the map LoL is played on.
 As mentioned previously, the MO of every single League of Legends game is always the same no matter how experienced the players are: destroy the enemy Nexus on the opposite side.